siri404-gh/sreeram.app_old/src/web/posts/initial-setup/vscode-preferences.md

-# VS Code preferences
+# 1.3 VS Code preferences

-#### Sep 1, 2018 by Sreeram Padmanabhan
+#### Sep 1, 2018 by Sreeram Padmanabhan, Last updated on Sep 13, 2018

-Given below is my VS Code preference JSON.
+Given below is my VS Code preferences JSON file.
+Use this to give VS Code a dark theme with smaller font.
+Allows you to see many things at once.
+Or you could tweak this later.

     // Place your settings in this file to overwrite the default settings {